francescotorre/deliverynote2xml/README.md

 ## How to Use This Program

 First, the program is tailored to a specific document structure, so you need a delivery note in the correct format.
-For that, you can use one of the samples in the **deliverynotesamples** folder or you can fill in a template yourself.
+For that, you can use one of the samples in the **samples** folder or you can fill in a template yourself.

-Empty templates can be found in the **deliverynotetemplates** folder.
+Empty templates can be found in the **templates** folder.

 Once you have a valid delivery note, follow these steps: